fossi-foundation/fossi-foundation.github.io/_posts/2017-09-14-orconf_2017_roundup.md

 projects we didn't really know about, and also how much interest from industry there is in this area.
 A licensing update from Andrew Katz was also encouraging, showing the efforts of CERN and the FOSSi Foundation in the area of HDL licensing are beginning to take shape.
+Another great moment was Richard Herveille talking about the early days of OpenCores.org and his involvement with the project, fascinating stuff to many of us who were only involved later.

 The Saturday evening dinner event, which was sponsored by [RS Components](http://uk.rs-online.com/web/), was thoroughly enjoyed